CopernicaMarketingSoftware/Documentation/Mailerq/4.0/delivery-limits.md

 ```

 This setting is time in seconds from first delivery attempt and is a default
-setting that is set in the configuration file. it is also possible to set a maximum
+setting that is set in the configuration file.
+It is also possible to set a maximum
 delivery time on a per email level.
-[Read more about setting per message maximum delivery time](delivery-properties).
+[Read more about setting per message maximum delivery time](mime-message-properties).

 ### Maximum delivery attempts